AKurtz87/Bluetooth-Access-Control/README.md

 # Bluetooth Data Scanner & Analyzer

-Bluetooth Data Scanner & Analyzer is a cutting-edge solution designed to detect, log, and perform operations on Bluetooth devices within range.
-This application has been designed to enhance the realm of big data, contributing to an ever-expanding ecosystem of IoT and connected devices.
+Bluetooth Data Scanner & Analyzer is a solution designed to detect, log, and perform operations on Bluetooth devices data collected.

 ## Features